Washington Bucket List: 26 Things to do in Washington State

 You wouldn’t have the real Kent experience without a visit to Downton Kent’s Historic District.

-The old-fashioned, small businesses are unique and reflect Kent’s culture and traditions.
+The old-fashioned small businesses are unique and reflect Kent’s culture and traditions.

 Kent Food Trails

-Carpinito Brothers are famous here for their farm-fresh products.
 Most restaurants here use locally sourced ingredients.

 If visiting in summer, check out these lavender fields.
-Why not check out the coastal towns in Oregon too?

 View of Mount Rainer from Kent